 Study co-author Alex Clark, a researcher at Alberta, said, "In the past, patients in Canada and the US have been told to wait for a month before beginning their exercise treatment and this treatment typically only goes on for about three months."

-Patients who began their exercise program one week after getting a heart attack were found to have the best heart performance, the journal Trials reports.
+Patients who began their exercise program one week after getting a heart attack were found to have the best heart performance, a journal reports.

 For those who waited to start their exercise rehabilitation programme, the results showed that "for every week that a patient delayed his or her exercise treatment, he or she had to train for the equivalent of one month longer to get similar benefits", said Clark, according to an Alberta statement.